 - 2 teaspoons sherry vinegar

 - 1/2 teaspoon crushed red pepper

-- 1 1/2 quarts homemade or store-bought, reduced-sodium vegetable broth
+- 1 1/2 quarts homemade vegetable stock or store-bought, reduced-sodium vegetable broth

 - 1 cup millet

 - For the croutons

 - 1 loaf country or peasant bread, about 1 pound, halved lengthwise down the middle and cut into 1-inch slices